 How much do CNC machine operators make?

 CNC machining pays well and has excellent long-term employment prospects.
 The work is interesting, and you do not need a college degree to get started.
-That easy it takes passion and willingness.
+That easy takes passion and willingness.
 The career combines manufacturing and technology.
 The idea of doing highly skilled work on complex machines makes it interesting.
 Work with your hands and different materials and the satisfaction of creating something tangible.

 - Use your critical thinking skills to solve complex problems.